feihong/sagemath-quickstart/README.md

     mamba install sage jupyterlab

 If you use VS Code to edit Sage notebooks, you must install the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.

+### Mac

+It's easiest to just download a binary: https://github.com/3-manifolds/Sage_macOS/releases

+Before you can use Sage from Jupyter, you must run `sage` from the command line at least once.

 ## Commands